piqnt/svgexport/README.md

 `datafile` can be an object/array or a JSON file path, see command line usage for its format.

-*Keywords: svg, export, rasterize, converter, png, jpeg, jpg, pdf, cli, command-line, inkscape, illustrator, coreldraw*
+*Keywords: svg, export, rasterize, converter, png, jpeg, jpg, cli, command-line, inkscape, illustrator, coreldraw*